In historic move, RI lawmakers vote to legalize recreational marijuana

 PROVIDENCE, R.I.
 (WPRI) — The General Assembly voted Tuesday to legalize recreational cannabis, paving the way for Rhode Island to become the 19th state to do so once Gov. Dan McKee signs the bill.

 The historic votes took place after years of debate about legalizing the drug, which Rhode Island has allowed for medical use since 2006.
-The governor is expected to sign the measure by the end of the week, instantly making marijuana possession legal in the state for adults ages 21 and older.
+The governor’s office said McKee will sign the bill Wednesday afternoon — making marijuana possession legal for adults ages 21 and older at the stroke of his pen.

 The House vote was 55-16, as five Republicans were joined by 11 Democrats in voting no. The Senate vote was 32-6, with three Democrats joining three of the chamber’s five Republicans in opposition.